stephp23/Yumzie-App/README.md

 As we expand on the key functionality of the Yumzie application, we envision that we would expand to offer the following features:

 * Generate grocery lists and shopping carts with food aisle categorization
-* Search by caloric nutrients
+* Search by desired caloric nutrients
 * Glycemic Index information
 * Add and save favorite recipes